John Mueller and Benjamin Friedman, The Cyberskeptics

 Mette Eilstrup-Sangiovanni and Calvert Jones, "Assessing the Dangers of Illicit Networks: Why al-Qaida May Be Less Dangerous Than Many Think," International Security, Vol. 33, No. 2 (Fall 2008), pp. 7–44.

 Michael Kenney, "Beyond the Internet: Metis, Techne, and the Limitations of Online Artifacts for Islamist Terrorists," Terrorism and Political Violence, Vol. 22, No. 2 (April 2010), pp. 177-197.

 Anne Stenersen, "The Internet: A Virtual Training Camp?"
 Terrorism and Political Violence, Vol. 20, No. 2 (April 2008), pp. 215-233.

 Appendix: The Non-Digital Pearl Harbor

-The cyber-alarmist literature constantly refers to the dangers of "a digital Pearl Harbor."
-In an article in International Security, Mueller examines the damage perpetrated at the actual Pearl Harbor.
+- The cyber-alarmist literature constantly refers to the dangers of "a digital Pearl Harbor."
+John Mueller examines the damage perpetrated at the actual Pearl Harbor.
 Although very commonly described as a "disaster" and "catastrophe," the 1941 attacks actually did very little lasting physical damage (beyond the lives lost).
-There was a dead loss of only two very old battleships, and almost all other damage was repaired in quite short order.
-Moreover, American industry soon supplied new ships and planes in enormous numbers, and the ability of the United States to enter the Pacific War was scarcely delayed.
-From a military perspective, the attack was essentially only an inconvenience.
-As many of the articles suggest, that would be the likely consequence of a digital attack.
+There was a dead loss of only two very old battleships, and almost all other damage was quickly repaired.
+American industry soon supplied new ships and planes in enormous numbers, and the ability of the United States to enter the Pacific War was scarcely delayed.
+From a military perspective, the attack was essentially an inconvenience.
+As many of the articles above suggest, that would be the likely consequence of a digital attack.